saphir-travel/documentation/content/developer/howtos/website_themes/translations.rst

 In this chapter, you will learn how to:

-- Translate the content of a module
+- Translate the content of a module.
-- Import and Export translations
+- Import and Export translations.
-- Integrate translations to a module
+- Integrate translations to a module.

 Frontend
 ========